erikeldridge/erikeldridge.github.com/_posts/2017-12-24-netbook-development.md

 I have little experience with AWS, but [Amazon estimates the cost at \~$2/mo](https://aws.amazon.com/cloud9/pricing/), which also seems like a reasonable amount to experiment with.
 I created a budget for $10/mo just in case.
 After a few hours of usage today, my bill is $0.02, and all for S3.

+Cloud9 provides an "auto-hibernation" setting to save cost.
+This appears to stop the associated EC2 instance.
+Opening the IDE after manually stopping the instance restarts it.

 Cloud9 configures EC2 and EBS, but I remember seeing a doc mention security is still our responsibility.
 The [Node docs](http://docs.aws.amazon.com/cloud9/latest/user-guide/sample-nodejs.html) describe an easy way to stay up to date: `sudo yum -y update`.

 Setting up Cloud9 was straightforward.
 Kudos to that team for a great product, and AWS for integrating it well.